oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

 }
 ```

-Part of the work that the Okta CLI does is to replace these values with the actual settings from your okta org when the sample is set up and the Okta application is provisioned.
+Part of the work that the Okta CLI does is to replace these values with the actual settings from your Okta org when the sample is set up and the Okta application is provisioned.

 We wanted to keep the Okta CLI as flexible as possible, so it grabs the sample you choose from GitHub and walks all of the plain text files in the project looking for replacement parameters.
 The Okta CLI has no specific knowledge of a particular language or framework, which makes it easy to work with any language and framework.